 3. Food and drink

 Eating enough before and during a ride is as important in winter as it is at any other time of year.
-Be aware that some energy bars can become very hard during low temperatures, so either keep them somewhere warm (eg a jersey back pocket) or opt for a softer product, such as gels.
+Be aware that some of even the best energy bars for cycling can become very hard during low temperatures, so either keep them somewhere warm (eg a jersey back pocket) or opt for a softer product, such as the best energy gels.